Skyscanner/backpack/packages/bpk-component-modal/readme.md

   the root element for your application is by returning it's DOM node via the function passed to the `getApplicationElement` prop (see the example above).

+> **Theming:** In order to theme the modal a `renderTarget` needs to be supplied as a DOM reference of a node in the scope of `BpkThemeProvider`, the modal will be rendered as child element of the given node.

 ## Props

 | Property              | PropType             | Required | Default Value |